hugoalh/deno-lint-rules/docs/rules/no-if-return-else.md

 Forbid statement `else` after statement `if` with return statement at the end.

-If the statement `if` has return statement at the end, the statement `else` becomes unnecessary.
-Its contents can be placed outside of the block.
+If the statement `if` has return statement at the end, the statement `else` becomes unnecessary, its contents can be placed outside of the block.

 ## 🔧 Options